eager-dev/eagerx/docs/_shared/engine_graph.rst

       graph.connect(source=applied.outputs.action_applied, sensor="action_applied")

 .. note::
-  Mind the usage of the :func:`~eagerx.core.register.bridge` decorator.
+  Mind the usage of the :func:`~eagerx.core.register.engine` decorator.
   Also, we want to point out that the API for creating the :class:`~eagerx.core.graph_engine.EngineGraph` is similar to the one from :class:`~eagerx.core.graph.Graph`.

 Visualization and Validation